-From just an hour outside Boston to the tip of the Berkshires in the western corner of the state, Massachusetts is home to hundreds of acres of skiable terrain.
+From just an hour outside Boston to the tip of the Berkshires in the western corner of the state, Massachusetts is home to hundreds of acres of skiable terrain and ski hotels.
 Nashoba Valley, Jiminy Peak, Wachusett Mountain—no matter where you hit the powder, there’s something for everyone in the Bay State.
 And for a state that loves its beer as much as Massachusetts does, it’s no surprise that a brewery occupies not one, but two spots, on our list of the best places to après in Mass.
 Here’s where to quench your thirst:

 For a true "winter in New England" vibe, look no further than the charming après-ski scene at the slope-side Bullock Lodge Cider House at Wachusett Mountain.
 Built in the 1930s, Bullock Lodge—one of the most historical structures on the summit—reopened in 2010 after being shuttered for 50 years.
 It is located mid-mountain at the base of the 10th trail and is a hot spot for warm beverages and specialty treats from the Red Apple Farm in Phillipston.
 Fried donuts, apple dumplings, fresh fudge, and apple cider all make appearances on the menu.
 And if adult beverages are more your speed, ski down to the base lodge for drafts from Wachusett Brewery at the Coppertop Lounge or a glass of vino and tapas at The T-Bar.